gMakaan/nvss/README.md

 Current NVSS revision: **nvss-1.0.0-en**

 NVSS - Standardization of object versioning.
-A pocket analogue of Git or Svn, where only the version string itself is controlled, not the content itself.
+A pocket analogue of Git or Svn, where only the version string itself is controlled and standartized, not the content itself.
 When an object changes, its version string changes in accordance with NVSS rules.

 * **No version conflicts when working on copies of the same object in parallel**.
 * Full support for [SemVer](https://semver.org).